|

 For an optimized build (recommended for production runs): bash ./configure --with-cc=mpicc --with-cxx=mpicxx --with-fc=mpif90 \ --download-fblaslapack --download-metis --download-parmetis \ --with-dmswarm=1 \ --with-debugging=0 --COPTFLAGS='-O3' --CXXOPTFLAGS='-O3' --FOPTFLAGS='-O3'

-Set Environment Variables: Add the following lines to your shell startup file (e.g., ~/.bashrc
+Set Environment Variables: Add the following lines to your shell startup file (e.g., ~/.bashrc, ~/.zshrc).
+Replace /path/to/your/petsc with the actual path.
+The PETSC_ARCH name will be printed on screen after you run ./configure.

 bash @section autotoc_md8 Example for a debug build on Linux export PETSC_DIR=/path/to/your/petsc export PETSC_ARCH=arch-linux-c-debug